Samuel Schlesinger (they/them)

-Software engineer focused on privacy, security, and freedom.
-Creating secure systems that respect user autonomy.
+Software engineer focused on cryptography, privacy, and security.
+Building decentralized systems that enhance user sovereignty.

 Articles